adnan-sam/Simon-Game/README.md

 # Simon-Game
-Will update the Readme part soon
+Will update the Readme part soon.